lukewelden/acme-bank/README.md

 - Preventing Cross-Site Request Forgery (CSRF) attacks by implementing csurf middleware and updating certain view pages to secure any cross-site request vulnerabilities.

 > NOTE: To see the starter code be sure to checkout the starter-code branch!

+## Actions
+- [x] Required helmet to secure http headers
+- [x] Secured cookies by adding configuration to the session object
+- [x] Sanitised and validated user input on the public forum
+-